petertimwalker/portfolio-site/README.md

 I found this project on an old college laptop and had a lot of fun reading my old code.
 I noticed I was exposing the Api key directly in the code when building the Single Page Application.
-Since then I created [api-service](https://github.com/petertimwalker/api-service) a simple Express app hosted on an EC2 server that I can fetch my secrets from at runtime so I no longer need to expose them.
+Since then I created [api-service](https://github.com/petertimwalker/api-service) a simple Express app hosted on an EC2 server that I can use to query the Google Books Api without exposing my API_KEY via network call or from building.
 I'm hosting api-service on the subdomain api.peterwalker.xyz with strict inbound rules and Cross-Origin Resource Sharing (CORS) middleware to only allow my S3 bucket access to the secret endpoints.